 Ah, but something had happened.

 Two days later, US Airways charged her debit $784 a total of 18 times, sucking $14,112 out of her checking account.
+This isn’t the first time I have received a complaint about US Airways.

 “Hundreds of dollars were also consequently taken from my account in overdraft fees because of this,” she says.
+(Here’s our guide to surviving a long flight in economy class and avoiding jet lag.)

 I immediately shut down the card and investigated the charges.
 After countless hours of being on the phone with various US Airways departments — not to mention the countless time I spent on the phone with my bank — it was discovered that the charges placed on my account were cross-referenced to another reservation when I checked in my baggage using the kiosk in Philadelphia.